Disability Support > Volunteer Opportunities near

 SIDE WALKER

-Helps engage the rider during the lesson and maintain the safety of the rider by providing physical and emotional support.
-No previous experience necessary, we will be happy to provide all training.
+Helps engage the rider during the lesson and maintain the rider's safety by providing physical and emotional support.
+No previous experience is necessary; we will happily provide all training.

 • 14 years or older